SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You'll start by picking up the Greyhound Bus in San Francisco at the Salesforce Transit Center in downtown San Francisco.
 You'll follow the instructions on your ticket and the signs to find the bus when you arrive.

-You will take this to the stop in Merced.
-You will then transfer to the YARTS Highway 140 bus (stop Merced Transpo), which will take you to Yosemite Valley.
+When you get to Merced, you will then transfer to the YARTS Highway 140 bus (at the Merced Transpo stop), which will take you to Yosemite Valley.

-The bus ride from San Francisco takes almost four hours.
-The bus ride into Yosemite National Park takes another three hours.
-So, it will take anywhere from seven to nine hours for this option with transfers.
+The bus ride from San Francisco to Merced takes almost 4 hours.
+The bus ride into Yosemite National Park takes another 3 hours.
+So, it will take anywhere from 7 to 9 hours for this option with transfers.

 One thing to note about traveling by Greyhound is that they have a direct route to Merced and one that includes a transfer.
-Make sure to book the one that is direct as the route with the transfer will take you more than eight hours (plus, then you'll have another three hours on the bus into Yosemite National Park).
+Make sure to book the one that is direct as the route with the transfer will take you more than 8 hours (and then you'll have another 3 hours on the bus into Yosemite National Park).

 You can also drive to Groveland, Merced, Fresno, or any of the YARTS bus stops and take the bus in from there.